 1. The Foundry’s Reputation & Craftsmanship: The skill of the artisans is everything.
 Ask about their experience and their process.
 Do they use true lost-wax casting?
 Do they have a dedicated Quality Control team inspecting every stage?
 This craftsmanship is what you are really investing in.

 2. The Quality of the Patina: Is the color applied with artistry?
 A master patineur uses heat and chemicals to create depth and variation, mimicking centuries of natural aging.
-A cheap, sprayed-on paint will look lat and can wear off.
-We offer a range of custom patina finishes[10] because we know this final skin brings the sculpture to life.
+A cheap, sprayed-on paint would look lat and could wear off.
+We offer a range of custom patina finishes because we know this final skin brings the sculpture to life.

 3. Weight and Solidness: A quality bronze sculpture has a substantial, satisfying heft.
 While some pieces are hollow-cast to save weight and cost, the best ones—especially for outdoor endurance—are solid cast or have a very thick shell.
 This contributes directly to its durability and permanence.